FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Experiments

 \subsection{Ablation Study}

-To thoroughly evaluate the robustness and fairness of the proposed FairSAM framework, we conduct an ablation study across multiple noise levels.
-This study is designed to determine whether FairSAM consistently achieves optimal performance in both accuracy and fairness metrics, regardless of image corruption severity, and to benchmark its performance against baseline SAM-based variants.
+We conduct an ablation study across multiple noise levels to thoroughly evaluate FairSAM's robustness and fairness.
+This study tests whether FairSAM consistently maintains strong accuracy and fairness across image corruption severities and compares it with SAM-based baselines.
 Specifically, we introduce incremental levels of snow noise, ranging from mild (level 1) to severe (level 5), to the test datasets.
-For each noise level, we measure accuracy and \textit{Corrupted Degradation Bias} across all methods, allowing us to assess the balance between robustness and fairness.
-Our results, illustrated in Fig.~\ref{fig:noise_level}, show that FairSAM consistently outperforms all baseline methods in terms of fairness across all noise levels.
-FairSAM maintains the lowest bias at each noise level while maintaining comparable accuracy, indicating a good trade-off between fairness and accuracy across subgroups under varied corruption conditions.
+For each noise level, we measure accuracy and \textit{Corrupted Degradation Disparity} across all methods to assess the balance between robustness and fairness.
+Figure~\ref{fig:snow-noise-level-ablation} shows that FairSAM consistently outperforms all baselines in fairness across noise levels.
+FairSAM maintains the lowest $\Delta p$ at every noise level with comparable accuracy, which indicates a better fairness-accuracy trade-off across subgroups under various corruption conditions.